-We will consider how our rules can support these fundamental shifts and help to achieve government emission reduction targets.
-See our emissions guide (attached) for more information on how we will do this.
+We are considering how our rules can support these fundamental shifts and help to achieve government emission reduction targets.
+See our emissions guide in appendix A for more information on how we will do this.

 4.1.2 Technological change